ysonggit/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-The figure below shows the bar charts representing the data distributions in the train set (blue color), the test set (red), and the validation set (green), respectively.
+The figure below is plotted by the codes in the 4th block.
+It shows the bar charts representing the data distributions in the train set (blue color), the test set (red), and the validation set (green), respectively.

 The conclusion is that the data distributions of the train, test, and validation sets are mostly the consistent with each other.
 Therefore, our learning algorithm runs under a good premise of datasets.

 ![Dataset distributions][image1]

+Furthermore, I would like to know what the distinct traffic signs look like in the train set.
+So I define codes in the 6th code block to display all 43 distinct signs:

+![All 43 Signs][image10]

 ### Design and Test a Model Architecture